 - sleeping together

-Although the mite burrows under the skin the rash and itch are more widespread than location of the mites.
+Although the mite burrows under the skin the rash and itch are more widespread than just the locations of the mites.

 Most common breeding environments are: